Laure Albin Guillot: Career

-Style
+Artistic style

 Laure Albin Guillot exhibited in the 1920s, adopting a classical approach or French style rather than the avant-garde trends of the day.
 But it was in the 1930s and 1940s that her work dominated the photographic scene.
 She covered a variety of genres, everything from portraits and nudes to landscapes, still lifes and, to a lesser extent, journalism.
 A master of technology, she made use of the very latest methods of image production, perfectly suited to the requirements of publication.

+Death and legacy

+She died at the Hôpital Saint-Antoine in Paris on 22 February 1962.
+Her studio archive, comprising 52,000 negatives and 20,000 prints, now belongs to the city of Paris.

 Illustrated works

 Laure Albin Guillot illustrated the following works: